 In May 2018, Adams's new Chamber Concerto was premiered by violinist Karen Gomyo with the Chicago Symphony Orchestra and Esa-Pekka Salonen to mark the 20th anniversary of the CSO's contemporary series MusicNOW.
 The piece was hailed as "hypnotic, endlessly varied and natural" by Classical Voice America and music of "allusive subtlety and ingenuity" by the Chicago Tribune.

 Highlights of the 2018/19 season include a new work for the Australian Chamber Orchestra, which will be toured in both Australia and the United States, and the completion of a new string quartet for Chicago-based Spektral Quartet.
+Adams is also writing a new work for pianist Joyce Yang and the Alexander String Quartet, which will be premiered in February 2019 in San Francisco.

 Last season, Adams's many words of love was toured by the Chicago Symphony Orchestra and had performances at Carnegie Hall, The Kennedy Center, and in Chapel Hill, North Carolina.
 The piece had an additional performance with the New World Symphony in Miami, Florida the following March.
 Adams's recent Sonatas, written for pianist David Fung, were performed at the Hochschule für Musik in Hamburg and at the Kennedy Center.